ddemszky/elalytics-data-processing/README.md

 - Python 3.11

-## How to set up the dev environment
+## How to set up the dev virtual environment for the first time

 1. Clone the repository
 2. Open the repository in your IDE (Preferably VSCode).
 The root directory of the repository should be the root directory of the project in your IDE.